matchy109/cookie-sync-simulation/README.md

 ## knowledge of settings for cross domain
 should set the following value

-### crient
+### client
 set true as withCredentials to XMLHttpRequest object if you use javascript
 ```
 xhr.withCredentials = true;
 ```
+you can see cookie field in http header after setting

 ### server
-set the following value in http header field
+set the following value in http header fields

 |field|value|
 |---|---|